 Despite that the fact that the Top80 redrive has helical gears, it is still noisy.
 Pilots may notice that the gear box is more noisy when they spin the propeller in the reverse direction but not in the other.
 This is due to normal wear of the loaded sides of the teeth on the gears.

-If the redrive is of the older type which uses grease instead of oil and needs to rebuilt, go to the Mark Kubisch page.
+If the redrive is of the older type which uses grease instead of oil and needs to rebuilt, you may go to the Mark Kubisch page.
 Be *certain* to read my notes about some errors Mark made in disassembling the older units.
 Alternately, pilots would best follow the directions given on this page and then consult Mark's pages on the quantity and type of grease to be used.

 Splitting open the redrive case can be easy if it is new and has not been exposed to corrosive air i.e. the air near an ocean.
 The potentially most difficult job is removing the (4) 5mm button-head screws on the clutch side of the redrive case.
 These screws can be very difficult to remove.

 Special tools, items required